ikluft/LongitudeTZ/docs/cli-notes.md

 Outside of polar regions (beyond 80 degrees north or south latitude), it has no effect.
 The latitude is optional.
 If provided and set to a value in the polar region, it will override the time zone to UTC as East00 in hour-based time zones or Lon000E in degree-based time zones.

+### --get

+    lon-tz --longitude=xxx.xxx --get=fieldname

+determines a field of data to output from the specified time zone.

+The allowed field names are

+* longitude: report the longitude parameter which was used to make the time zone, or the centerline of the time zone if it was created by name
+* latitude: return the latitude parameter which was used to make the time zone, or blank if none was provided
+* name: full time zone name including the prefix.
+For example: Solar/West08
+* short_name: short time zone name, without the prefix.
+For example: West08
+* long_name: same as "name" field
+* offset: offset from UTC in ±hh:mm (+/- hours minutes) string format
+* offset_min: offset from UTC in integer minutes
+* offset_sec: offset from UTC in integer seconds (for compatibility only - no Solar time zones use resolution smaller than minutes)
+* is_utc: 1 (true) if the time zone is equal to UTC, 0 (false) otherwise